viralkumar28/viralkumar28/README.md

 Skills: JAVA / Android Studio / Flutter

-- 🔭 I’m currently finding internship.
+- 🔭 I’m currently finding an internship.
 - 🌱 I’m currently learning Java and Android Studio
 - 👯 I’m looking to collaborate on more in open source projects